From veering triangulations to link spaces and back again: Branched surfaces and branch lines

 \begin{lemma} Branch lines are in fact lines -- not intervals, rays, or loops. \end{lemma}

-\begin{proof} With notation as immediately above: $S$ cannot be an interval or a ray as $\check{S}$ is a loop and so has no boundary.
-Consulting \reffig{NormalUpperBranchedSurface} we find that we may orient $\check{S}$ to everywhere agree with the co-orientation given by $\alpha$.
-Thus $\check{S}$ is \emph{vertical} in sense of~\cite[Definition~2.2]{SchleimerSegerman19}.
-Applying~\cite[Theorem~3.2]{SchleimerSegerman19} we find that $\check{S}$ is essential in $\pi_1(M)$. \end{proof}
+\begin{proof} With notation as immediately above: $\check{S}$ cannot be an interval or a ray as it has no boundary.
+Thus $\check{S}$ is either a loop or a line.
+Consulting \reffig{NormalUpperBranchedSurface} we find that we may orient $\check{S}$ to everywhere agree with the given co-orientation.